School Avoidance

 Most children recover from school avoidance, but some develop it again after a real illness or a vacation.

-Home tutoring usually is not a solution.
 Children with school avoidance should return to school immediately, so that they do not fall behind in their schoolwork.
-If school avoidance is so intense that it interferes with the child's activity and if the child does not respond to simple reassurance by parents or teachers, the child may need to be seen by a mental health professional.
+Parents can work with school staff to provide support and to help identify and address stresses to help children stay at school.
+If school avoidance is so intense that it interferes with the child's activities and if the child does not respond to simple reassurance by parents or teachers, the child may need to be seen by a mental health professional.
+Home schooling is generally not a solution because having the child be able to function in a school environment is often a goal.

 • Communication with school personnel